 Assistant Principal, Senior Team Leader, Numeracy Leader

 Chanelle has been teaching in our school, first as a reliever and release teacher, before becoming employed full time at Arakura School in 2012.
-In 2013 she worked with other teachers to set up Touch Rugby teams after school, and in 2014, a Saturday Morning Netball team.
-In 2014, Chanelle directed “The Red Carpet” – our whole school production, in Term 3.
+Chanelle loves sports and the Arts and has helped to set up Touch Rugby and Netball, and directed two school productions.
 During the course of her time at Arakura, Chanelle has also stepped into leadership roles, and is the team leader for the Junior School.

 Cathryn has been at Arakura School since 2005 and has taught in every year range over her time here.
 She is passionate about Reading and Writing and how they link into all the other curriculum areas.
 She recently took time off to begin a family, and in 2017 welcomed her daughter into the world.

 In 2018 Cathryn has rejoined the staff part time in the New Entrants.

 Cherie started working at Arakura School as a full time teacher in 1996.
 In 2004, after having her son, she decided to come back to work part time and she has been doing the job of release teacher ever since.
 Cherie loves having the opportunity to work in all of the classrooms and enjoys the challenge of working at all levels of the school.
 She finds it rewarding to be able to see the children’s progress and celebrate their successes as they move through the school.

 Louissa comes from a strong family of Teachers, and provides a very balanced perspective when it comes to teaching and learning in Wainuiomata.
 She has been working full time at Arakura School since 2010.
 She works in well with our community and whanau and supports students to be their best both at school and at home.
 In 2016, she began building crucial relationships with our local Kohanga Reo who now come and support our kapahaka and Te Reo Māori within the school.